fivdi/pigpio/README.md

 sudo apt-get install pigpio
 ```

-The pigpio C library contains a number of utilities.
+**Warning:** The pigpio C library contains a number of utilities.
 One of these utilities
 is pigpiod which launches the pigpio C library as a daemon.
 This utility
 should not be used as the pigpio Node.js package uses the C library directly.